Contact Consumer Protection

 Private market rents are determined by the market place.
-Public and community housing (social housing) can be cheaper than private rental because it is often subsidised and based on about 25 to 30 per cent of your income.
+Public and community housing (social housing) can be cheaper than a private rental because it is often subsidised and based on about 25 to 30 per cent of your income.

 National Rental Affordability Scheme (NRAS) properties are owned and managed by community housing or the private rental sector.
-Rents are set at least 20 per cent less than the normal market rent and applications are subject to income eligibility.
+Rents are set at around 20 per cent less than the normal market rent and applications are subject to income eligibility.
 Some properties have been set aside for tenants over 55.
 NRAS properties are usually identified as such in real estate advertisements.